betterscientificsoftware/bssw.io/CuratedContent/SoftwareSustainabilityInstitute.md

-# An Introduction to Software Sustainability Institute
+# An Introduction to the Software Sustainability Institute

 This short article introduces the *Software Sustainability Institute*, a UK-based national facility, with focus on building better software.